The LILI Path

 7 principles of design definitions

 Designing a beautiful artwork isn’t just about what you draw or paint.
-It’s also about how you use the elements of art.
+It is also about how you organise the elements and guide the viewer’s eyes across the canvas.
 That’s where the principles of design come in.

-These principles help you put together your elements in a way that feels balanced, interesting, and emotionally powerful.
-By understanding and applying these principles, you can create art that not only looks good but also conveys a deeper message.
+These basic design principles help you bring all your artistic elements together in a way that feels balanced, engaging, and emotionally powerful.
+When you understand and apply these principles, you can create artwork that doesn’t just look good, but also feels meaningful.

 Examples in Art: